Get The Help And Results You Need After An Injury

 - Mental Anguish and Emotional Distress

-With the exception of cases that involve catastrophic injures, Ohio law imposes a cap on noneconomic damages to an individual that is the greater or $250,000 or three times the total of economic damages.
+With the exception of cases that involve catastrophic injures (long-lasting, serious injuries), Ohio law imposes a cap on noneconomic damages to an individual that is the greater of $250,000 or three times the total of economic damages.

 Punitive damages are noncriminal monetary penalties assessed against the person or organization that inflicted an injury.
 They are also called exemplary damages because they are meant to serve as an example of the price that must be paid for acting negligently.